 Phil Cardoso of the University of Illinois has also studied fungicide application impact on forage quality and dairy cow performance.
 In a recent review, Cardoso commented that field scouting is important and fungicide application appears to improve corn silage nutritional value.
 This area deserves more attention and research, with high-performing cows consuming more and more silage and forage and recognizing contamination has been increasing over the past 10 years.

 Bring mold and yeast discussion points up with your nutritionist, veterinarian and agronomist.
 Consider putting an action plan together to proactively scout and identify fungicide application opportunities to improve feed hygiene and dairy production.
-Fungicide application and improved feed hygienic quality may have as much value for your business as research-proven probiotics or nutritional additives in your high-performing dairy cow diet to boost health, performance and feed conversion efficiency. end mark
+Fungicide application and improved feed hygienic quality may have as much value for your business as research-proven probiotics or nutritional additives in your high-performing dairy cow diet to boost health, performance and feed conversion efficiency.

 Damon Smith is an associate professor in the department of plant pathology at the University of Wisconsin – Madison.
 Email Damon Smith.